PARASTATALS SUPERVISED BY THE DEPARTMENT

 Solutions for charting the way forward

-locally and internationally should be pursued to strengthen the Private Public Partnership (PPP) in implementing
+- Stakeholders’ sensitization workshop should be organized and aggressive consultation with relevant stakeholders, locally and internationally should be pursued to strengthen the Private Public Partnership (PPP) in implementing the project.

-- iii.
-The annual budgetary allocation for the project should be enhanced due to the capital intensive nature of the
+- The annual budgetary allocation for the project should be enhanced due to the capital intensive nature of the project.

-The Presidential Standing Committee on Inventions and Innovations (PSCII)
+- Presidential Standing Committee on Inventions and Innovations (PSCII).

 Terms of Reference (TOR) Of (PSCII)